5 Takeaways From StackState Customer Reviews on G2

 #4: Rapid time to value

-To earn the right to expand with our customers, we need to show value quickly whether it’s in a proof-of-concept or during a production roll-out.
+To earn the right to expand our footprint with our customers, we need to show value quickly whether it’s in a proof-of-concept or during a production roll-out.
 This has been an area of focus and improvement for us over the past year and our customers are seeing results.
 “Just try it with one or more of the StackPacks available out of the box.
 This will get you results in a couple of hours,” said one of the reviewers.
 Another IT Platform Engineer from a large bank commented, “In one month we proved that StackState could visualize a multi-tier load balancer architecture as well as other components like virtual servers, core switches, esx hosts and much more.”

 #5: Commitment to customer success